JimMcL/YetAnotherTracker/README.md

 (number of frames) since last detection to obtain a weighted distance between the object and the track.

-You can ignore the starting frames using the option `--first-tracking-frame <frame>`, which may be useful if the start of the video is noisy or the camera is settling.
-Similarly, the option `--no-new-tracks` prevents any new tracks from being created after the starting frame.
+You can prevent tracking from occurring during the starting frames with the option `--first-tracking-frame <frame>`, which may be useful if the start of the video is noisy or the camera is settling.
+Similarly, the option `--no-tracks-after <frame>` prevents any new tracks from being created after the specified frame.

+You can delete tracks that have not moved after some number of frames by setting `--retirement-age <frames>`.
+This may be useful for videos that are noisy at the start, creating a lot of tracks that never move again.

 By default, when a track leaves the screen, it is treated as though it stopped where it disappeared.
 If you specify a positive value for `--termination-border <pixels>`, tracks which stop